Easy Ground Pork Tacos Al Pastor

 Tacos al pastor, or shepherd-style tacos, are a Mexican street-food gem, drawing inspiration from Lebanese shawarma.

-Originally, the pork soaks in a vibrant adobo packed with citrus, vinegar, Mexican spices, chiles, and the essential achiote, before being spit-roasted low and slow until it’s perfectly charred on the outside with a juicy, textured bite.
+Originally, the pork marinades in a vibrant adobo packed with citrus, vinegar, Mexican spices, chiles, and the essential achiote, before being spit-roasted low and slow until it’s perfectly charred on the outside with a juicy, textured bite.

 Then, a skilled taquero thinly slices the meat as it falls into the taco, next adding a few roasted pineapple slices.
 Finally, it’s finished with a sprinkle of cilantro, diced onion, and a drizzle of salsa.